 Research techniques for Online Ethnography

-Analysis is at the heart of ethnography.
-Researchers typically use a systematic approach to chart anomalies and interesting cases.
-As such, ethnography often features a wide representation of target and potential markets.
-While a broad sampling is useful, ethnography is also appropriate for follow-ups and other study techniques that pertain to select targets.
+Analysis is where the true value of in-depth, context rich ethnography can be unlocked.
+Ethnography often features a wide representation of target and potential markets; researchers typically use a systematic approach to chart anomalies and interesting cases.
+While a broad sampling is useful, ethnography can also be used for follow-ups and other research methods that pertain to select targets.

-Ethnography is useful for charting participants’ experience in a regular environment, such as a home or workplace.
-Variables should always enter consideration.
-Time of day, presence of others, or physical environment all can affect how participants use or perceive brands, products, etc.
+Ethnography is a powerful way to charter participants’ experience in a regular environment, such as a home or workplace.
+Variables should always enter consideration such as time of day, presence of others, or physical environment — these all can affect how participants use or perceive brands, products, etc.

 Traditional ethnography is both time-consuming and expensive.
 Researchers must dedicate significant time to logistics and correspondence.
 Markets, meanwhile, are changing at an unprecedented rate and will continue to do so for the foreseeable future.
 Technological advances like true HD video streaming make online techniques, such as online ethnography, far more feasible.
 There are several benefits to using online ethnography techniques when conducting research.

 Experienced researchers are well aware any intrusion into the subject’s natural setting can affect the outcome.
-Ironic, then, that traditional ethnography requires the physical presence of a researcher and video crew.
+Yet surprisingly, traditional ethnography requires the physical presence of a researcher and sometimes even a video crew.
 Online ethnography techniques minimize this presence, helping participants more accurately portray their daily activities and outlooks.

 Traditional ethnography requires both the presence of a researcher and a video team.
 Depending on the project’s scale, researchers must also consider travel and lodging expenses.
 Online ethnography, specifically using online channels, allow ethnographers to more easily interact with participants, eliminate the need for travel, and typically use streaming footage from a webcam or smartphone.

-Participant willingness and budget, traditionally, are the two barriers to prolonged ethnographic research.
-Further, participants may begin altering their daily behavior if researchers are present for a sustained amount of time.
-Online ethnography techniques minimize presence, increasing the pool of respondents willing to participate and reducing the effect research has on their behavior and outlooks.
+Traditionally, participant willingness and budget are the two major barriers in conducting prolonged ethnographic research.
+Further, participants may begin altering their daily behavior if researchers are present for a sustained amount of time, compromising research quality.
+Online ethnography techniques minimize the presence of researchers, increasing the pool of respondents willing to participate and reducing the effect that research can have on their behavior and outlook.

 Traditionally, teams that conduct ethnographic research divide between those in the field and those in the office.
 This impedes participation, as well delays analysis and processing.
 Platforms customized for qualitative research, such as online ethnography, allow the entire team to observe, communicate, and analyze footage in real-time.